Konderi/esphome-mitsubishi-heatpump/README.md

   - `components/mitsubishi_heatpump/climate.py` — ESPHome codegen: CONFIG_SCHEMA, `to_code()` and `cg.add_library(...)`.

 - Recommended environment and build steps:
   - Use ESPHome CLI or the ESPHome add-on in Home Assistant.
 This component was developed around ESPHome 1.18–1.19; newer releases can rename internal APIs (logger), so pin or test ESPHome versions when necessary.
   - Typical compile (from your ESPHome config dir):
     ```bash
     esphome clean mitsu_ilp.yaml
     esphome compile mitsu_ilp.yaml
     ```
   - In Home Assistant use: ESPHome add-on → node page → three-dot menu → "Clean build files" → "Compile".

 - Working with Home Assistant (local repo access)
   - Home Assistant cannot read arbitrary Windows paths.
 Preferred workflow: push your branch to GitHub and point `external_components` at that branch:
     ```yaml
     external_components:
-      - source: github://<your-user>/esphome-mitsubishi-heatpump@my-branch
+      - source: github://Konderi/esphome-mitsubishi-heatpump@my-branch
     ```
   - Short-term hotfix (not persistent): edit the cached copy under `/config/.esphome/build/<node>/src/esphome/components/mitsubishi_heatpump/` on the HA host and rebuild.

 - Project-specific conventions & gotchas:
-  - Uses `HardwareSerial*` directly — do NOT use the ESPHome `uart` component (even if it feels natural).
+  - Uses `HardwareSerial*` directly — do NOT use the ESPHome `uart` component.
     Parity and direct hardware access are required.
   - `USE_CALLBACKS` controls whether HeatPump callbacks are registered; both polling and callback code paths exist in `espmhp.cpp`.
   - Persistence: setpoints saved via `global_preferences->make_preference<uint8_t>(...)` and stored as steps from `ESPMHP_MIN_TEMPERATURE`.
 Preserve format when changing load/save.
   - Keep `update_interval` <= 9000 ms to avoid HeatPump library reconnect issues.
-  - ESP8266 and UART0: if using UART0 on ESP8266, disable serial logging with `logger: baud_rate: 0`.
+  - ESP8266 and UART0: if using UART0 on ESP8266, disable serial logging with
+    `logger: baud_rate: 0`.

-- Troubleshooting logger API compile errors
+- Troubleshooting logger API compile errors:
-  - Recent ESPHome versions sometimes rename logger internals (e.g. `get_hw_serial()` vs `get_hw_uart()`).
+  - Recent ESPHome versions sometimes rename logger internals (e.g.
+    `get_hw_serial()` vs `get_hw_uart()`).
 If you hit errors referencing `logger::global_logger->get_hw_*`, clean build caches and ensure you're building from the branch that contains the compatibility fix or push the fix to GitHub and point `external_components` to it.

 If you'd like, I can add a `CONTRIBUTING.md` with a PR checklist and exact test commands — tell me what to include and I'll create it.